Where Should I Keep My Emergency Fund?

 • Relatively high returns: CDs offer a higher rate of interest than a standard savings account in exchange for you essentially loaning money to the financial institution (or, in other words, agreeing to keep your money deposited for the duration of a fixed term).

 • Safe and insured: When you save using a CD, you're not exposing your money to any market risk.
 The bank or credit union that issues you the CD pays you a guaranteed rate of return.
-And, like other deposit accounts, money you deposit in a CD at a bank is FDIC insured up to $250,000 per account holder, account type and bank.
+And, like other deposit accounts, money you deposit in a CD at a bank is insured by the FDIC up to $250,000 per account holder, account type and bank.

 • May have minimum deposit requirements: Many CD accounts require you to deposit a certain amount of money to open a CD.
 Minimum deposit requirements can range from $500 to more than $1,000.
 On the other hand, some CD accounts have no minimum deposit requirement, so check with the individual bank or brokerage to be sure.

-• Returns may not outpace inflation: As with other safe saving options, keep in mind that the interest rate you earn in a CD may not be high enough to keep up with the rate of inflation.
+• Returns may not outpace inflation: As with other safe saving options, keep in mind that the interest rate a CD earns may not be high enough to keep up with the rate of inflation.

 4. Treasury Bills

 Then, when they mature, you sell the T-bills at their face value.
-The amount you paid for them versus what you sold them for is your earnings.
+The difference between what you paid for them and what you sold them for is your earnings.

 • Low-risk investment: The full face value of a T-bill is guaranteed by the U.S. government, making them a virtually risk-free investment.